10 minutes Reading time

 Updated March 2019

 We’ve produced a Bathroom Market Report for 2019.

-The report enables industry leaders to understand in more detail how and why they measure up against their competitors in the digital landscape.
+The bathroom market data report enables industry leaders to understand in more detail how and why they measure up against their competitors in the digital landscape.

 The latest Bathrooms report looks at the top websites from the sector and produces an analysis that rates the best performers against each other.
 Giving a qualitative score on each brand’s performance, the report explores nine key performance metrics.
 Some metrics such as Link Authority, Brand Reach Score & SEO visibility change year-on-year.

-These reports focus on the data from the top performers in each sector, but our data is sourced across the industry as a whole to get a full picture.
+These reports focus on the data from the top performers in each sector, but our bathrooms market data is sourced across the industry as a whole to get a full picture.
 If you can’t see your name in our dataset but still want to know where you rank, get in touch and we’ll happily send your personalised report over.
 We’ll also talk you through it if you want to know more.

 The best way to read this post is with the report to hand (or open in another tab).
-We don’t just gather data and stick it in pretty charts, we also sit and review what we’ve found, do our own Google searches to see who’s coming out on top and do mini content audits to check that the data adds up to what’s really out there.
+We don’t just gather bathroom industry report data and stick it in pretty charts, we also sit and review what we’ve found, do our own Google searches to see who’s coming out on top and do mini content audits to check that the data adds up to what’s really out there.
 If you’re happy making your own conclusions from the data, feel free to scroll past.
 But, if you want a more detailed look at the market including winners and losers and tips on how to improve your own metrics, carry on reading.

 Search Metrics tracks huge keyword sets and allows us to see the historical performance of a brand online.
 Improving visibility is probably the biggest goal of most online retailers year on year.
 So, who succeeded in the Bathroom sector?

-The results show big losses but even bigger wins, with a massive drop in visibility after the top five retailers.
+The results show big losses but even bigger wins, with a massive drop in visibility after the top five retailers, according to our bathroom industry trends.

 Victorian Plumbing remains the market leader despite an 11% drop in visibility.